 At Living Waters Lutheran College, we encourage our students to be active participants within our community and are committed to providing co-curricular and extra-curricular activities to all students throughout the year.
-We aim to provide a number of academic and sporting opportunities to suit a range of interests and abilities, and to encourage students to try new activities.
+We aim to provide several academic and sporting opportunities to suit a range of interests and abilities, and to encourage students to try new activities.

-Students can also participate in extra activities during the school day, including the Chess Club and Homework Club.
+Students can also participate in extra activities during the school day, including the IT Club, Chess Club and Homework Club.

-We offer individuals the opportunity to join our well-established Primary Choir who perform at many of our whole College events.
+We offer individuals the opportunity to join our well-established Primary Choir who perform at many of our whole College events and provide external entertainment for a local Aged Care Centre.
 Individual tuition occurs during school hours for a variety of different musical instruments.
-This year, we are pleased to introduce Japanese Taiko drumming to our Primary students.

-The College is delighted to showcase the talents of our Primary school students at the annual Christmas Carol Concert.
+The College is delighted to showcase the talents of our Primary school students at our annual Arts exhibition

 The College provides activities and experiences beyond the classroom to encourage and support academic, social and personal development.
 Participating in camps and excursions gives students the opportunity to interact with their teachers and peers in a new environment that promotes resilience, self-esteem, responsibility, communication and social interaction while also providing academic experiences.
 These camps range from overnight stays to a three-day camp in Busselton.